Go to Reviews.org US Edition

 To avoid this, we advise using any notice period as a guide of when you should cancel with your current provider, relative to how much you may be charged if you leave at the start, middle, or end of a billing month.

 As for your new provider, check for any setup costs or potential hidden fees associated with the provision of new equipment, some of which may incur a cost if you don’t stick with the provider for a certain period of time, even on a no-contract plan.
 This is especially true for NBN providers that offer 4G backup modems.
-Currently, only Telstra, Optus and Vodafone provide 4G-backup modems with their plans.
+Currently, only Telstra, Optus, Vodafone, iiNet, and Internode provide 4G backup modems with their plans.
 Here are their most popular NBN 50 plans.

 How your technology type affects switching NBN providers

 Your NBN technology type will determine whether you can avoid downtime between provider switches entirely.
 Fibre-to-the-Node, Fibre-to-the-Basement, Fibre-to-the-Curb, and Hybrid Fibre Coaxial connections allow you to follow these steps as normal.